 Schedule 1 to the Superannuation Guarantee (Administration) Amendment Bill 2011 amends the Superannuation Guarantee (Administration) Act 1992 (SGAA 1992).
-Specifically, the amendments will.
+Specifically, the amendments will:

-- raise the superannuation guarantee (SG) age of an employee at which the SG no longer needs to be provided from 70 to 75 (ASFA understands the Government is to remove the age limit altogether by way of an amendment to the Bill); and - gradually increase the SG charge percentage from 9 per cent to 12 per cent.
+- raise the superannuation guarantee (SG) age of an employee at which the SG no longer needs to be provided from 70 to 75 (the Government has announced its intention to remove the age limit altogether by way of an amendment to the Bill); and - gradually increase the SG charge percentage from 9 per cent to 12 per cent.